javiersteg/raspberry-noaa-v2-amd64/README.md

 ![Raspberry NOAA](assets/header_1600_v2.png)

+This is a port of original RASPBERRY NOAA V2 to convert it to compatible WITH AMD64 Architecture computers.
+Thanks to the original developers
+/// IMPORTANT ///
+EXTRA REQUIRMENTS!!!
+READ THIS PART:
+-After more testing.
+100% Compatibility is SO: Debian Bullseye.
+Other SO will be tested and posted here.
+-You need to enter more commands.
+But i'm preparing it to be copy paste commands.
+-It's recomended minium knowledge about Linux and Debian.
+-I'm trying to get a simple Virtualbox Machine to be more easier for the people to use this FORK.
+/// IMPORTANT ///

 Looking for support, wanting to talk about new features, or just hang out?
 Come chat with us on [Discord!](https://discord.gg/A9w68pqBuc)

 **_This is a spinoff of the original [raspberry-noaa](https://github.com/reynico/raspberry-noaa) created by Nico - they have